selwynpolit/d9book/book/forms.md

 ## Find a form id in the page source

+When you need to make changes to a form, it can take a little time to find the form.
+You often need to find the form id as the first step.
-To find the form_id, edit an article node with the comment form displaying.
+To find the form_id for a node comment form, start by editing an article node with the comment form displaying.
 Inspect code in chrome and look for something like this:

 ```html
 <form class="comment-comment-form comment-form" data-drupal-selector="comment-form" action="/comment/reply/node/1/comment" method="post" id="comment-form" accept-charset="UTF-8" data-drupal-form-fields="edit-subject-0-value,edit-comment-body-0-value,edit-comment-body-0-format--2,edit-submit,edit-preview">
 ```

 The formid is `comment_comment_form`.
-Note *dashes become underscores in your code*.
+Note *dashes will need to become underscores in your code*.

 Alternatively, you can add a `hook_form_alter` and  `print_r` or `dsm` the `$form_id`.
 If you prefer, you could also log it to the watchdog log: